artemave/vjs/README.md

 Vjs comes with no bindings, but does add the following commands:

-#### `:VjsListRequirers`
+#### `:VjsListDependents`

-Shows list of modules that require current file in quickfix window.
-Supports both commonJS and ES6 modules.
+Shows list of modules that require/import current file in quickfix window.

 ![2018-03-30 19 51 28](https://user-images.githubusercontent.com/23721/38147735-d9631104-3453-11e8-91fa-67db2bf13055.gif)